 - The SmartShares fund launched in Jun 2019 with a value of $1.97

 But how can the unit prices be different?
 It all depends on the number of units they each issue.
-Say if you have $10 million worth of shares, and one fund issue 5 million units, the price per unit is $2.00.
-Now if another fund with the same $10 million worth of shares issues 2 million units, the price per unit is $5.00.
+If you have $10 million worth of shares, and one fund issue 5 million units, the price per unit is $2.00.
+If another fund has the same $10 million worth of shares issues 2 million units, the price per unit is $5.00.

 I suspect that the iShares fund was aiming to start with a unit price of $5.00 per unit, and the SmartShares fund was aiming for $2.00 per unit- but it’s possible that market movements or brokerage fees could have decreased the unit value of each between the time of creating the fund and actually issuing it.
 But I’m just guessing here.